 The Euler Owl

-• a wise creature on an exponential curve, firing Taylor series bullets that start slow and accelerate into screaming projectiles.
-Crack its numbered weak points before the expansion overwhelms you.
+• a wise creature, firing Taylor series bullets that duplicate.
+Deal with them before the expansion overwhelms you.

 The Factorial Factory

-• a monstrosity that launches factorial projectiles.
-9! splits mid-air into 9 × 8 × 7 × 6 × …, a cascade of numbered shrapnel, each piece racing toward an anchor to recombine into something enormous.
-Kill the pieces before they merge or face the product.
+• an inconspicuous boss that launches factorial projectiles.
+9! splits mid-air into 9 × 8 × 7 × 6 × …, each number racing toward its anchor to recombine into something enormous.
+Kill the pieces before they merge or face their giant product.

 The Pi Boss

-• a pie surrounded by digit shields.
-Each slice of pi must be dismantled in the right order, turning armor into weak points.
+• a pie protected by digits.
+Each slice of pi must be dealt with to turn armor into weak points.

 The Yin-Yang Boss

 • two spinning halves, one light, one dark.
-Kill the wrong side's weak points and the other goes berserk.
-Balance the harmony meter or drown in spawns.
+Focus too much on one half and the other goes berserk.
+Balance the harmony meter or get swarmed.

 The Prime Sieve Spider

-• an eight-legged horror whose web is a literal Sieve of Eratosthenes.
-Trapped in its grid of numbers, you must identify and destroy the composites while primes lurk as traps.
+• an eight-legged boss whose web is the Sieve of Eratosthenes.
+Trapped in its grid, you must identify and destroy the composites and avoid the prime traps.
 Hit the wrong number and it breaks free as a real enemy.
 Clear the web to expose a leg joint.
-Destroy all eight to bring it down.
 Fail, and the entire web turns into a swarm.

 Sketched by Hand, Animated Like a Fever Dream

-Zero Sum looks like someone's notebook came alive and got angry.
-Enemies are pencil doodles on paper.
-It's not pixel art.
-It's not clean vector.
-It's the doodles you drew when you were bored in math class.
+Zero Sum looks like your notebook came alive and got angry.
+Enemies are the doodles you drew when you were bored in math class.
 Except these doodles want revenge.

 Features

-• Boss fights built around real mathematical concepts: exponentials, prime sieves, pi, harmonic balance, fractals and more
+• 9 boss fights built around real mathematical concepts: exponentials, prime sieves, pi, harmonic balance, factorials and more

 • Twin-stick controls with mouse + keyboard or full gamepad support